 Each month we recognize one volunteer who consistently demonstrates outstanding quality of work, quantity of work, customer service, dedication, and mission.
 Nominations come from staff, families, and other volunteers.
 Now it's time for one of our Volunteers of the Month to be given the honor of Volunteer of the Year!

 Ballots may be cast by any Nationwide Children's Hospital Employee, Staff Member or Volunteer.
-Voting took place March 7 - March 21, 2016.
+Voting will take place Feb.
+3-28.
 The winner will be announced in April, which is National Volunteer Month.

-2015 Volunteer of the Year voting is now closed.
+2016 Volunteer of the Year voting will open Feb.
+3.